 Background in game design, play design or related field.

-Master’s degree in Game Design, Interactive Art or another related field.
+Master’s degree in Game Design, Interactive Art or other related field.

 2+ years’ experience working within the game design field.